adityajain10/Text-Voice-Controlled-Photo-Album-AWS/README.md

 ### 1. Launch an ElasticSearch instance

 	a.
-Using AWS ElasticSearch service , create a new domain called “photos”.<br>
+Using AWS ElasticSearch service , create a new domain called “photos”.
 	b.
-Make note of the Security Group (SG1) you attach to the domain.<br>
+Make note of the Security Group (SG1) you attach to the domain.
 	c.
 Deploy the service inside a VPC.
-This prevents unauthorized internet access to your service.<br>
+This prevents unauthorized internet access to your service.

 #### 2. Upload & index photos